 Table of Contents

 1. The Promise of Skill and Discipline

-Future engineers at the university and highschool level must contend with a minimum average grade—one higher than the norm for maths and science.
-Once degree work begins for engineers at university, their bi-annual score cards are compiled into an academic record.
+When Selecting Employees for the Engineering, Future engineers at the university and high school level must contend with a minimum average grade—one higher than the norm for maths and science.
+Once degree work begins for engineers at university, their bi-annual scorecards are compiled into an academic record.

 2. Innovative Hiring

-The big problem with these techniques is the fact that in many cases the students with the top academic results do not, in practice, get the same results.
+The big problem with these techniques, when Selecting Employees for the Engineering Environment, is the fact that in many cases the students with the top academic results do not, in practice, get the same results.
 Offering high initial salaries also attracts the candidates that make their decisions based on salary and not necessarily the work environment they want to work in.
 This could lead to employees that lack loyalty towards the company.